Q&A: Why wiping of Georgia elections server matters

 WAS IT A CRIME TO DESTROY THE DATA?

-That's not clear.
+That's not clear, though former DeKalb County District Attorney J.Tom Morgan said that if the servers are state property it does violate Georgia law.
 The plaintiffs' local attorney sent an email July 10 to the defendants' lawyers reminding them of their obligation to preserve electronic evidence.
 The case was later transferred from state to federal court.
 A Republican state representative, Scot Turner, called Thursday for a criminal investigation.
-It appears no judge was asked for an order mandating the preservation of evidence.
-So the defendants could not be held in contempt of court.

 WHAT'S NEXT?